davidpriest/ptp-tools/README.md

 Configuration
 =============

-When publishing documents that have been configured to use this toolset, you must edit the publishing command for that document.
-Using a plain text editor, modify `mk_bash.sh` (OS X, Linux) and/or `mk_win.bat` (Windows):
+When publishing documents that have been configured to use this toolset, `mk_bash.sh` (OS X, Linux) and/or `mk_win.bat` (Windows) will first make a call to `init.sh` or `init.bat`.
+To ensure that the initialization file can be found, clone the repository as a sibling to the publication directory.

-* On the second line of the file, change the **source** or **CALL** path to point to the tools repository.
-This may be an absolute or relative path.

 The `_TEMPLATE` directory provides a template for new documents.
 It may be copied to a directory of your choice.
 As described in the previous paragraph,